Rural Americans Are OK With 'Outside' Help To Beat Opioid Crisis And Boost Economy

 Stanfield says Belle has struggled since the shoe factory closed decades ago.
 It was once the town's biggest employer.

-Increasingly, the town relies on grants to pay for basic maintenance — like replacing crumbling sidewalks or fixing faulty water lines.
+Increasingly, the town relies on grants to pay for basic maintenance, like replacing crumbling sidewalks or fixing faulty water lines.
 And that money is getting harder to come by.

-Belle's got a drug problem too, and Roxie Murphy, a newspaper reporter who covers Belle for the Maries County Advocate, says drug-related crime is on a lot of people's minds.
+Belle has a drug problem, too, and Roxie Murphy, a newspaper reporter who covers Belle for the Maries County Advocate, says drug-related crime is on a lot of people's minds.

 "Even though we're rural, the idea that we're safe isn't really there anymore," says Murphy.